civican/legisinfo/44-1/bills/C-9/bill_text.md

   **(2)** The Council shall make public the screening criteria that it has established for the purpose of para­graph (1)(c).

-  **(3)** A screening officer shall not dismiss a complaint that alleges sexual harassment or that alleges discrimination on a prohibited ground of discrimination within the meaning of the `Canadian Human Rights Act`.
+  **(3)** A screening officer shall not dismiss a complaint that alleges sexual misconduct or sexual harassment or that alleges discrimination on a prohibited ground of discrimination within the meaning of the `Canadian Human Rights Act`.

 ### Section 91